onqtam/headjack/src/mission_ambition.md

 - empower storytellers by [improving books and publications](possibilities.md#the-future-of-publishing-knowledge--learning)
 - make infrastructure more resilient through [redundancy](possibilities.md#redundancy-scaling--topological-flexibility) and p2p content-addressing
 - slay [Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/) - the god of coordination failures & multipolar traps

+> "Even a billion dollars of capital cannot compete with a project having a soul." - [@VitalikButerin](https://vitalik.ca/general/2020/12/28/endnotes.html)

 <!-- # Mission: <u><i>Free data from the host-centric model by linking it to sovereign identity at scale.</i></u> -->